-Business owners have a few dates to mark on their calendars this month: March 15 to file business taxes, and March 17 to blow off some steam at the local Irish pub.
-Unfortunately, we can only offer advice on the former, but we’ve got good news for business owners who borrowed money this year — part of those small business loan payments are tax deductible.
-Looks like the luck of the Irish is on your side.
+Business owners have a couple of dates to mark on their calendars during tax season: March 15 to file business taxes, and March 17 to blow off some steam at the local Irish pub.
+Unfortunately, we can only offer advice on the former, but we’ve got good news for business owners wondering “are small business loans tax deductible?”
+If you borrowed money this year, part of those small business loan payments is indeed deductible.

-Your loan payments are split between paying interest and paying down the loan principal.
-The part of your payment that goes toward interest is tax deductible, but there are no loan deductions for the part that goes toward paying off the principal.
+Your loan payments are split between paying interest and pay down the loan principal.
+The part of your payment that goes toward interest is tax deductible, but there are no loan deductions for the part that goes toward paying off the capital.

 So, for example, let’s say you pay $1,000 a month for a business loan. $300 goes to interest while $700 goes toward the loan principal.
 You can deduct the $300 a month for interest, but the rest will not be tax deductible.

 When you make the deduction, it lowers the amount of money you pay taxes on.
 This is not the same thing as lowering your tax bill by the amount of the deduction.
 For example, if you paid $3,600 a year in interest ($300×12) and planned to report $100,000 in income on your taxes, the figure would fall to $96,400 after the deduction.
 Assuming you pay a 21% tax rate, your bill would be $20,244 (with deducted interest) compared to $21,000 (without deducted interest), a difference of $756.
 You won’t save as much as you deduct, but making small business loan payments tax deductible is still a significant economic boost.